MycroftAI/documentation/docs/skill-development/skill-types/common-query-framework.md

 CQSMatchLevel is an Enum with the possible values

-- `CQSMatchLevel.EXACT`: The skill is very confident that it has the precise answer the user is looking for.
-Category match and a known entity is referenced.
+- `CQSMatchLevel.EXACT`: The Skill is very confident that it has the precise answer the user is looking for.
+There was a category match and a known entity is referenced.
-- `CQSMatchLevel.CATEGORY`: The skill could determine that the type of question matches a category that the skill is good at finding.
+- `CQSMatchLevel.CATEGORY`: The Skill could determine that the type of question matches a category that the Skill is good at finding.
-- `CQSMatchLevel.GENERAL`: This skill tries to answer all questions and found an answer.
+- `CQSMatchLevel.GENERAL`: This Skill tries to answer all questions and found an answer.

 ## An Example

-Let's make a simple skill that tells us the age of the various Monty Python members.
+Let's make a simple Skill that tells us the age of the various Monty Python members.
 A quick draft looks like this.
 (You can find the complete code [here](https://github.com/forslund/common-query-tutorial))

 ```python